Pinterest Hidden Image

 Can you freeze vegan lemon blueberry loaf cake?

 Absolutely!
-After cooling, wrap it well in plastic, then transfer it to a zip-top bag or freezer-safe container.
+After cooling, wrap it well in plastic wrap, then transfer it to a zip-top bag or freezer-safe container.

 It should keep well for up to a month.
 When you’re ready to serve, simply allow it to defrost at room temperature for a few hours.